 Coughing might sometimes be uncomfortable, but it actually serves a useful purpose.
 When you cough, you bring up mucus and foreign material from your airways that can irritate your lungs.
 Coughing can also be in response to inflammation or illness.

 A cough that lasts eight weeks or more is called a chronic cough.
-Even chronic coughs usually aren’t serious.
-They often are caused by conditions like postnasal drip or allergies.
-Only rarely are they a symptom of a life-threatening disease like cancer.
+Even chronic coughs often have a treatable cause.
+They can result from conditions like postnasal drip or allergies.
+Only rarely are they a symptom of cancer or other potentially life-threatening lung conditions.

 The most common causes of a chronic cough are: